 Custom Drilldown

 The DCT uses Excel Pivot Tables to drill down into the data.
+As mentioned earlier, some versions of Excel for Apple computers do not support pivot tables.
+Therefore, if you have an Apple computer, the custom drilldown feature may not work properly.

-This allows the user to count ODRs by a variety of contextual factors, such as behavior, location, time of day, grade level, student number or any other factor recorded in the “+Add a Referral” and “Student Demographics” pages.
+The Custom Drilldown allows the user to count ODRs by a variety of contextual factors, such as behavior, location, time of day, grade level, student number or any other factor recorded in the “+Add a Referral” and “Student Demographics” pages.
 The user can then apply filters to narrow the focus even further in order to zero in on the context surrounding a specific problem.
 This assists the user to select narrowly focused schoolwide and individual student interventions, increasing the likelihood that the intervention will be successful.

 Before going into how to conduct a drilldown, it is important to know your way around the Custom Drill Down page.
 The components with which you should be familiar include: